shivamkaushik209/ODAG_Repository/README.md

 4. [Folder Structure](#folder-structure)

 ## Overview
 This Databricks project builds an end-to-end pipeline using Spark to process and analyze data.
 The project extracts data from Azure Blob Storage, transforms it, and stores it in a data lake.
-It also generates output files in .csv format.The workflow first ingests a parameter file that
+It also generates output files in .csv format.The workflow first ingests a parameter file that provides data specific to the current job instance in progress.
+Post this, the Input files are ingested.
+This file header is validated for any discrepancy.
+If it goes fine, the input file data gets aggregated and the output files/tables are generated based upon the requirement.

 ## Setup and Installation
 1. Clone the repository: